mdconaway/fastapi-cruddy-framework/README.md

 # any paginated routes.
 You shouldn't NEED to change this, but you can if you want.
 response_meta_schema: CruddyGenericModel = MetaObject,
 # 'protected_relationships' will ban-hammer relationship fields specified from gaining
-# an auto-magic update property.
-This will prevent users from creating or updating these
+# an auto-magic create or update property.
+This will prevent users from creating or updating
-# relationships via the default CRUD actions.
+# these relationships via the default CRUD actions.
 You will need to build other business logic
 # to manage creating or changing protected relationships elsewhere in your application.
 # Protected relationships will still be viewable at their designated GET routes.
+# 'protected_create_relationships' and 'protected_update_relationships' only prevent embedded
+# relational changes at the CREATE and UPDATE routes, respectively.
 protected_relationships: list[str] = [],
+protected_create_relationships: list[str] = [],
+protected_update_relationships: list[str] = [],
 # 'artificial_relationship_paths' will add an arbitrary list of sub-paths to each CRUD object's
 # relationship "links" attribute.
 For example, adding "artificial_relationship_paths": ["fake"]
 # would cause each object's "links" attribute to contain a key-value pair of: